-Pricing methods for electricity contracts
+Different pricing methods for electricity contracts

-Fixed price electricity contract
+Fixed-price package electricity contract

 Universal electricity is often the cheapest for apartment buildings

-Monthly free universal electricity contract without a basic fee is usually the most affordable option for apartment dwellers.
+Monthly free universal electricity contract without a basic fee is often the most affordable option for apartment dwellers.
 In many cases, the electricity consumption in a block of flats is so low that most of the electricity bill is made up of the basic charge instead of the electricity component.